MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/s2d-manage.md

 > [!NOTE]

-> To add a new node to an existing S2D deployment from bare metal, you need to configure RDMA and SET.
-You can use the PCP post deployment script to configure these.
-Here is the [sample script](hyper-v-bare-metal.md#sample-script).
+> Typically, S2D node requires RDMA, QOS and SET settings.
+To configure these settings for a node using bare metal computers, you can use the post deployment script capability in PCP.
+Here is the  [sample PCP post deployment script](hyper-v-bare-metal.md#sample-script)

+You can also use this script to add a new node to an existing S2D deployment from bare metal computers.

 -	When you add a new node on a hyper-converged cluster, VMM automatically discovers disks on the new node, and enables S2D.
 -	VMM disables maintenance mode on disks, before adding them.